asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Channels/ARI-and-Channels-Handling-DTMF.md

 * If the user presses an invalid digit, a prompt informing the user that the digit was invalid is played to the user and the menu restarted.
 * If the user fails to press anything within some period of time, a prompt asking the user if they are still present is played to the user and the menu restarted.

-!!! tip
+/// tip
 For this example, you will need the following:

 1. The **extra** sound package from Asterisk.
 You can install this using the `menuselect` tool.
 2. If using the Python example, `ari-py` version 0.1.3 or later.
 3. If using the JavaScript example, ari-client version 0.1.4 or later.

-[//]: # (end-tip)
+///

 ### Dialplan